 He added that he hoped the dispute can be resolved amicably.
 "There are many Japanese living and working in China and many companies investing in China," he said.
 "So it would be for the mutual benefit of both of us to calm down."

 China and Japan long have been at odds over ownership of the islands between Okinawa and Taiwan, which also claims them.
 Although the dispute dates back hundreds of years, Japan first took control of them when it defeated China in an 1895 war.
-After the World War II, the United States retained jurisdiction over them for a while, but
+After the World War II, the United States retained jurisdiction over them for a while, but eventually put them back under Japanese control in 1972.

-In August, anti-Japanese protests broke out in a number of Chinese cities after a group of Japanese nationalists landed on the disputed islands and waved Japanese flags.
+In August, anti-Japanese protests broke out in a number of Chinese cities after a group of Japanese nationalists

 The most recent protests were set off by Japan's announcement Tuesday that it had purchased the islands from private Japanese owners.
 China responded by sending several surveillance ships into the disputed waters.
 And by Saturday, protests spread throughout China and violence broke out in a number of places, according to the Associated Press.